Staff & Board

 Alison Granucci is a poet and naturalist living in the Hudson Valley.
 In 2005, she founded Blue Flower Arts, the first literary speaker’s agency in this country to represent poets, and for fifteen years worked with some of the most acclaimed poets in the country for their appearances.
 During that time, she also curated several Blue Flower Arts Winter Writers Conferences at the Atlantic Center for the Arts.
 Upon retiring in 2020, Alison began to write poetry herself—much to her surprise and delight.
 Her work is now published or forthcoming in RHINO, Terrain.org, About Place Journal, EcoTheo Review, Plant-Human Quarterly, Subnivean Journal (Poetry Award finalist), Crosswinds Poetry Journal, Great River Review, The Dewdrop, and an anthology of bird poems, Little by Little, the Bird Builds Its Nest, by Paris Morning Publications.
 Alison’s awards include an Artist-in-residence at Trail Wood, homestead of naturalist Edwin Way Teale (2023), and the first annual Vicious Circle Award from The Poetry Society of New York (2022) for her contributions to the world of poetry.
 She currently serves as a reader for The Rumpus and is at work on a full-length poetry collection.
 You can visit her personal website here.

 James Lenfestey has published thirteen volumes of poems, essays, anthologies, and a memoir.
 He had a long and thriving career in academia, marketing, communications, and journalism.
 He was on the editorial board of the StarTribune, where he won several Page One awards for excellence.
 For fifteen years, he chaired the Literary Witnesses poetry program in Minneapolis and led a summer poetry class on Mackinac Island, Michigan.
 In 2020 he received the Kay Sexton Award for significant contributions and leadership in the Minnesota Literary Community.
-In 2024, Milkweed Editions will publish his eighth poetry collection, Time Remaining: Body Odes, Praise Songs, Oddities, Amazements.
+In 2024, Milkweed Editions published his eighth poetry collection, Time Remaining: Body Odes, Praise Songs, Oddities, Amazements.
 He lives in Minneapolis with his wife.
 They have four children and ten grandchildren.
 You can visit his personal website here.